-Sending a child to college can be a challenging and stressful time in a parent's life.
-While at William & Mary, your child will encounter many opportunities to become involved outside of their classroom experience.
-It is important that you, the parent, be educated about the enriching experience that your son or daughter will find by being involved in a fraternity or sorority at the College of William & Mary.
+Sending a student to college can be a challenging and stressful time in a parent or family's life.
+While at William & Mary, your student will encounter many opportunities to become involved outside of their classroom experience.
+It is important that you, the parent or family, be educated about the enriching experience that your student will find by being involved in a fraternity or sorority at William & Mary.

 What is being involved in a fraternity or sorority all about?